kiklop74/moodle-local_yukaltura/README.md

 Version 1.1.0

 * fixed some error messages in locallib.php.
-* added a webcam enable/disable selector in plugin setting page.
+* added a webcam enable/disable checkbox in plugin setting page.